tudelft/AE4353-Y25/README.md

 	You can check this installation by using the `conda env list` command.
 If the environment `AE4353` shows up, then you have completed the installation process!

 ## Usage
 Now that you've completed the installations you can start working on the exercises!
-In this section we will cover how you can use Virtual Studio Code (VS Code) as your interface for this course.
+In this section we will cover how you can use Visual Studio Code (VS Code) as your interface for this course.

 > 💡 This section is explained in the `Practical session 1` slides with images of each step.
 Please check them for further clarification on the steps below.